Mailing Address: Central Office 28241 Crown Valley Parkway, Ste F 201 Laguna Niguel, CA 92677

 A total of $6,250 is awarded annually, with five students from each region receiving a $250 award.

-Advisers of active CJSF chapters are eligible to nominate one or two members each year.
-Nominees should be selected based on their contributions to their chapter, school, and community.
+Advisers of active CJSF chapters in good standing* are eligible to nominate one or two members each year.
+Nominees must be in 7th or 8th grade and should be selected based on their contributions to their chapter, school, and community.

 NOTE: The portal is password-protected.
 Advisers should have received the password via email; if not, please request via email email@example.com and include your school name for verification.
 If you have any difficulties using the online system, please don’t hesitate to contact us for assistance.